crystallabs/virtualtime/README.md

 ## VirtualDate

-The basis of the low-level functionality is class "VirtualDate".
+First, the basis of the low-level functionality is class "VirtualDate".
 Think of it as of a normal "Time" struct, but much more flexible.

 With regular Time, all fields (year, month, day, hour, minute, second, millisecond) have